robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 Call it aged wisdom or something but I see JavaScript and Python for what they are way beyond their syntax now.
 I also spend every waking moment helping others *learn* to program instead of simply programming.
-Where I once hated significant white-space I know embrace it every chance I get.
+Where I once hated significant white-space I now embrace it every chance I get.
 The logic that Code.org, Berkeley and the rest of the *computational literacy* crowd follows &mdash; nay touts &mdash; goes like this: